TheJelmega/prog-lang/design/README.md

 While literals can coerce into a certain set of types, sometimes it can be useful to define a custom literal operator.
 A literal operator can apply compile time checks on the value in the operator + changes the type generated by the literal

-Below is a list of the builtin literal operators
+Below is a list of the builtin literal operators:

 literal operator | literal kind | resulting type | Info
 -----------------|--------------|----------------|-------------